wamaithaNyamu/building-microservices-with-terraform-ansible-docker-dockercompose-and-github-actions/README.md

 1. A linode api token.
 2. Create a .env file in the microservices folder.
 Add the following value
+3. Change the branch you need the Github Actions to run on.

 ```sh

     MONGO_INITDB_DATABASE=admin
     MONGO_INITDB_ROOT_USERNAME=root
     MONGO_INITDB_ROOT_PASSWORD=example